Panic Attacks and Panic Disorder

 Some people have a fear of being in crowds, standing in line, or going into shopping malls.
 They are afraid of having another panic attack or of not being able to escape.
 This problem is called agoraphobia.
 It can be so bad for some people that they never leave their homes.

-About half of people who have panic disorder also have agoraphobia.1 People with panic disorder often have depression at the same time.
+People who have panic disorder often have depression at the same time.

 How are panic attacks and panic disorder diagnosed?